robiningelbrecht/pokemon-card-generator/README.md

 -e, --evolutionSeries Indicates if you want to generate a series that evolve from one another.
 Options "size", "rarity" and "numberOfCards" will be ignored
 -x, --numberOfCards   The number of cards to generate.
 A number between 1 and 10 [default: 1] -f, --fileType        The image file type you want to use.
-Valid options are svg, png [default: "png"] -h, --help            Display help for the given command.
+Valid options are svg, png [default: "png"] -g, --gptVersion      GPT version to use.
+Valid options are 3, 4 [default: 4] -h, --help            Display help for the given command.
 When no command is given display help for the list command
 ```